Loans, Grants, Scholarships

 Student Awards Agency Scotland

-They define estranged as not being in contact with your parents/guardians, or there has been a permanent breakdown in your relationship.
+They define estranged as not being in contact with your parents/guardians, due to a permanent breakdown in your relationship.
 In these cases, their income is not considered when working out how much funding you can receive to support your studies, instead you will be seen as an independent student.

-Find out more about funding for estranged students from SAAS through this guide and the website.
+Find out more about funding for estranged students from SAAS through the website.

 Student Finance England

 Estranged students are defined as having no contact with their parents for one year before the beginning of the academic year, or having had no relationship with their parents within the last 12 months, and this is not expected to change.
-You will need to provide proof either through the Confirmation of Estrangement Form or with a letter from a professional who knows your circumstances.
 When it comes to your loans, your parents’ income won’t be considered.

 Find out more from UCAS, the Student Finance site for undergraduates